 The study program is considered complete upon the successful assessment of all courses, attendance at three seminars in total, participation in the Fieldwork: Forgotten Ecological Corridors and the Colloquium, and the successful defense of the thesis.

 The online application submission period opens on May 15 and closes on June 30, 2025.
+During this time, all required documents, including references, must be submitted.

 *